Third edition of this note around the Pharaoh steer system

 In search of the past - the lost lore of Egypt

 In spite of the many archaeological finds, relics of the past and pictures from ancient Egypt, we have seen very few sail-experiments carried out to regain the lost lore; but at least 3 deserve to be mentioned.
+Not necause of their results - but because they

 "RA" was a papyrus reed raft replica of Norwegian (Thor Heyerdahl) initiative - fate: shipwrecked